vking34/go-learning/src/24-channels/README.md

     v, isOpen := <- ch
     ```
 - The __value__ read from a __closed channel__ will be the __zero value of the channel's type__.

+## Loop on channel
+- The for range form of the for loop can be used to receive values from a channel until it is closed.